Last modified: 18 March 2023

 for global settings you want to apply to all file types.

-Found this guide useful?
+Finding this tutorial series useful?
 Consider saying thank you!

-The original writing, images, and animations in this series are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The original writing and media in this series is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.